 Fred Smith has never allowed FedEx to rest on its laurels.
 Continuous improvement is one of his fundamental management principles. in the 1990s, the company installed computer terminals in the offices of over 100,000 customers and gave proprietary software to more than half a million more, enabling shippers to label their own packages.
 Today, more FedEx customers print their own labels directly from the FedEx web site.
 FedEx receives electronic notification to pick up the cargo, then ships and delivers.
 Competitors in the express delivery business are still rushing to catch up with FedEx's technological advances.

 Today, FedEx Express is the world's leading express transportation provider.
-As of 2007, more than 290,000 FedEx team members worldwide were fielding a fleet of 672 aircraft and 75,000 other vehicles, delivering over 7.5 million packages every business day, to more than 220 countries and territories.
+More than 300,000 FedEx team members worldwide field a fleet of 630 aircraft and 47,000 other vehicles, delivering over 3.9 million packages every business day, to more than 220 countries and territories.

 Fred Smith amassed a vast personal fortune by enabling the world of business to deliver its goods quickly, anywhere in the world.
 Businesses seeking to reduce the costs of maintaining large inventory are increasingly adopting "just in time" delivery practices, increasing the demand for express services like FedEx.
-The rise of Internet commerce and the growth of the global economy are also contributing to the company's growth.
-FedEx has capitalized on both of these trends, with proprietary software for Internet catalogue service, and the completion of facilities in the Philippines, Taiwan and France.
-As of this writing, new hubs are under construction in Greensboro, North Carolina and in Guangzhou, China.
-Around the globe, communications and transport continue to develop along the lines undergraduate Fred Smith predicted in his term paper over 40 years ago.
+The rise of Internet commerce and the growth of the global economy also contributed to the company's growth.
+FedEx capitalized on both of these trends, with proprietary software for Internet catalogue service, and the completion of facilities in the Philippines, Taiwan, France and China.
+Around the globe, communications and transport continue to develop along the lines Fred Smith predicted in his term paper nearly 50 years ago.